 Looking for the right cage for your bird

-- 1Do an online search before you shop.A quick search using the keywords "bird cage dealer in (name of city)" on popular search engines should provide you with good results.
+- 1A quick search using the keywords "bird cage dealer in (name of city)" on popular search engines should provide you with good results.
 The keywords "pet care dealer" will yield more results, but they will be more general.
-Large pet stores often have cages that are too small or inadequate for certain kinds of birds, so try a dealer first if you have the option.Advertisement
+Large pet stores often have cages that are too small or inadequate for certain kinds of birds, so try a dealer first if you have the option.Do an online search before you shop.Advertisement

 - 6A call to a veterinary clinic may also result in leads for some good deals.